cran/aRtsy/README.md

 <img src='https://github.com/koenderks/aRtsy/raw/development/man/figures/logo.png' width='149' height='173' alt='logo' align='right' margin-left='20' margin-right='20'/>

-*"If you laugh at a joke, what difference does it make if subsequently you are told that the joke was created by an algorithm?" - Marcus du Sautoy, The Creative Code*
+*"If you laugh at a joke, what difference does it make if subsequently you are told that the joke was created by an algorithm?" - Marcus du Sautoy, The Creativity Code*

 `aRtsy` aims to make generative art accessible to the general public in a straightforward and standardized manner.
 The package provides algorithms for creating artworks that incorporate some form of randomness and are dependent on the set `seed`.
 Each algorithm is implemented in a separate function with its own set of parameters that can be tweaked.